 That summer, I participated in a Jazz Camp at the Banff Springs School of Fine Arts and studied and sang (at the Banff Springs Hotel) with “Big Miller” a wonderful American Blues vocalist, a larger-than-life personality, and a huge favorite in the “Jazz City” music scene.

 Then I won a scholarship to study at the international Dick Grove Music School in Studio City.
 Here I completed Dick’s Composing and Arranging (CAP) Program, culminating in a final project for 40-piece orchestra.
 Dick really believed my background as a vocalist gave me a special approach to writing music and considered me among his top CAP students for that semester.
 At that time, I also performed with the Phil Sobel Big Band on the Queen Mary and several Los Angeles clubs with pianist, Joan Grauer.
 I also met two life-long friends, and at-the-time roommates at the School - Lolita Ritmanis and Lorenz Rychner.
 Lolita asked me to sing my first original love song, “Forever This Time” at her wedding with Lorenz on keyboards and Dave Koz on sax.
 Lolita’s family became, and remain, my second family.
-I have lived in and loved LA ever since.
+I lived in and loved LA for 40 years.

 After a long hiatus during which I pursued a career in entertainment business management, I have returned to my True Dream with renewed passion.
 In the last few years, I have performed in Hollywood, Thousand Oaks, Ventura, Three Rivers and my hometown, Edmonton.
 I strive to bring my various vocal stylings (affectionately penned “Jazz, etc.”) to my shows - infused with intimacy and fun.

 In 2015 I recorded my first CD, “With Heart and Soul” - lovingly dedicated to my Mother, Rita (my forever best friend).
 You can hear it on You Tube, Amazon, iTunes, and Spotify.
 This album covers various genres and decades of well-known songs.
-Lolita’s “uber” talented son (and my Godson), Andris Mattson brings his stunning piano chops to this CD, as well as his talents on trumpet & accordion.
-He and I collaborated to bring new life and beautiful arrangements to my song choices.
-Playing bass is the young and amazingly talented Nick Klingenberg.
-It was also a true pleasure to record with the very versatile Ken Herrera on drums & percussion - and the wonderful Marc Macisso on sax, flute & harmonica.

 My second CD - “Songs from the Raggedy Road” (inspired by my somewhat “raggedy” yet beautiful personal journey through life) was released September 1st, 2019.
 This album features several of my original pieces (including a re-cap of my orchestral piece “Shhh, the Sky is Ours/Ode to Big Sur”).
-In addition, I released a single, "You Never Tasted an Oyster" in early August.
-My original vocal pieces traverse the landscape of my life experiences and the emotions that have come with them.

 My albums are available to purchase here!